oracle-livelabs/database/23cfree/js-generic-json/json.md

     </copy>
     ```

-## Task 3: Interact with JSON using the Simple Oracle Document Access model
+## Task 3: Interact with JSON using the SODA API

-Simple Oracle Document Access (SODA) is a set of NoSQL-style APIs that let you create and store collections of documents (in particular JSON) in Oracle Database, retrieve them, and query them, without needing to know Structured Query Language (SQL) or how the documents are stored in the database.
+Simple Oracle Document Access (SODA) is a set of NoSQL-style APIs that let you create and store collections of documents (in particular JSON) in Oracle Database, retrieve them, and query them, without needing to know SQL or how the documents are stored in the database.

 SODA APIs exist for different programming languages and include support for MLE JavaScript.
 SODA APIs are document-centric.
 You can use any SODA implementation to perform create, read, update, and delete (CRUD) operations on documents of nearly any kind.
-You can also use any SODA implementation to query the content of JavaScript Object Notation (JSON) documents using pattern-matching: query-by-example (QBE).
+You can also use any SODA implementation to query the content of JSON documents using pattern-matching: query-by-example (QBE).
 CRUD operations can be driven by document keys or by QBEs.

 The previous lab (concerning the JavaScript SQL driver) introduced a major difference between the client-side `node-oracledb` driver and the one found in the database.
 Rather than having to get a handle to the default database connection and writing additional code, a number of variables have been injected into the global scope.
 This approach is used throughout this lab.